max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			v.add(points)												// append to array of points, returns the total array of SceneObjects v.getTransforms()											// get an array of transform components v.clear()													// destroy all objects

+-

+rankedAction(label [string], prio [number], func [function])
+	Ranked Actions make it easy to compare a bunch of features coming from different scripts on the same frame, and only call the one with the highest priority at the end of the frame.

+	An example of when this would be useful:
+		Imagine a scene containing a button and another tap event of some kind (like on-screen taps).
+		When the user taps on the button, the other event is also triggered.
+		By having the actions of both interactables pass through rankedAction first, the highest-prio action at the end of each frame is triggered and the other is ignored.

+	All actions to be pooled together should have the same label.
+At the end of each frame, all pools are cleared.